-We have reviewed the accompanying balance sheet of The Sugar Refinery, LLC (the "Company"), as of August 18, 2016 ("Inception"), and the related notes to the balance sheet.
-A review includes primarily applying analytical procedures to management's balance sheet data and making inquiries of Company management.
-A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the balance sheet as a whole.
+We have reviewed the accompanying financial statements of Intero Restaurant LLC, which comprise the balance sheets as of December 31, 2016 and 2015, and the related statements of income and members' equity, and of cash flows for the years then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.